-Category Archives: Hospitals and hospital systems
+Category Archives: Hospitals

 There is great promise in leveraging the strengths and resources of both the health care and public health systems to create healthier communities.
 Hospital community benefit is one critical area of opportunity for greater collaboration.
 Historically, nonprofit hospitals, as a condition of their tax-exempt status, have been required to enhance the health and welfare of their communities.
 Through the Affordable Care Act, nonprofit hospitals will have the opportunity to direct their community benefit efforts toward public health interventions and collaborate more effectively with local health departments.